Pseudo Echo: 1982–1984: Formation and Autumnal Park

-1985–1987: Love an Adventure and "Funky Town"
+1985–1990: Love an Adventure, "Funky Town", Race, and disbandment

-Pseudo Echo's second album, Love an Adventure, was issued in November 1985 and was co-produced by Brian Canham and Mark S. Berry.
+In November 1985, Pseudo Echo released their second album, Love an Adventure.
+It was co-produced by Brian Canham and Mark S. Berry.
 Another line-up change occurred after its recording with Argiro replaced by James' brother Vince Leigh (aka Vincent Dingli) on drums.
 The album reached No. 14 in Australia.
 Three of its singles reached the Top 20 including "Don't Go" (No. 4 in October), "Love an Adventure" (No. 6 in January 1986), and "Living in a Dream" (No. 15 in May).
 A fourth single, "Try" (August), peaked at No. 60.

-In November 1985, Canham had joined a charity project to support research into little penguins, as a guest vocalist with other Australian artists and backed by the Incredible Penguins.
-They covered the John Lennon and Yoko Ono hit "Happy Xmas (War Is Over)", which peaked at No. 10 in December.
-Pseudo Echo released a rockier version of the Lipps Inc. disco song "Funky Town" (October 1986), which spent seven weeks at number one from December.
-James and Vince Leigh appeared in the music video for John Farnham's single, "You're the Voice" (September 1986) despite not contributing to its audio recording.
+In November 1985, Canham was part of the supergroup the Incredible Penguins, who recorded a cover of the John Lennon and Yoko Ono hit "Happy Xmas (War Is Over)" for charity; it peaked at No. 10 in December.

-"Funky Town" brought Pseudo Echo their biggest international chart success, it reached No. 6 on the Billboard Hot 100 in the United States, No. 8 on the UK Singles Chart in July 1987, No. 1 in Canada, (No. 17 on Canadian 1987 Year End) and No. 1 in New Zealand.
-The international release of Love an Adventure featured a different track listing and included re-recorded versions of three singles from Autumnal Park: "Listening, "A Beat for You" and "Destination Unknown".
-AllMusic's Michael Sutton rated the album at four-out-of-five stars and praised its, "stylish, hook-loaded dance rock."
+In November 1986, Pseudo Echo released a cover version of the Lipps Inc. disco song "Funky Town", which spent seven weeks at number one from December.
+"Funky Town" brought Pseudo Echo their biggest international chart success.
+It reached No. 6 on the Billboard Hot 100 in the United States, No. 8 on the UK Singles Chart in July 1987, No. 1 in Canada, (No. 17 on Canadian 1987 Year End) and No. 1 in New Zealand.
+While not initially included on Love an Adventure, "Funky Town" was included on reissues of the album that were released following the success of the single.
+In September 1986, James and Vince Leigh appeared in the music video for John Farnham's single, "You're the Voice" despite not contributing to its audio recording.